brianlongnguyen/brianlongnguyen/README.md

 # 🌐 About Me

-I focus on designing decision systems under uncertainty—where tradeoffs, risk, and safety matter more than point predictions.
 I specialize in analytics and reinforcement learning for decision-making under uncertainty, with a professional background in autonomous vehicles and robotics.
 My work focuses on translating advanced analytics--optimization, simulation and RL--into executive-level decisions in safety-critical and capital-intensive domains.

+---

+## 🧠 How I Think

+- 🎯 **Decision-First, Model-Second** — analytics exists to improve decisions, not to showcase models
+- ⚖️ **Explicit Tradeoffs & Constraints** — real systems operate under safety, regulatory, and resource limits
+- 🎲 **Uncertainty Is Central** — risk, variance, and tail outcomes matter as much as expected value
+- 🧭 **Governable & Interpretable Systems** — preference for solutions executives can understand, trust, and scale
+- 🚦 **Safety-Critical Mindset** — experience designing analytics where failure carries real-world consequences

+> *My goal is to design analytics and AI systems that improve decision quality while remaining robust, interpretable, and accountable.*

+---

 My work spans: